 During intermittent fasting (IF), you eat within a specific time window and fast during the rest of the day.

-Therefore, as with the classic 16/8 intermittent fasting protocol, 16 hours of the day are determined to fasting.
-Sensibly also the sleep falls into this period, whereby only 8 hours of fasting remain.
+Therefore, as with the classic 16/8 intermittent fasting protocol, 16 hours of the day are determined to be fasting.
+Sleep also falls into this period, whereby only 8 hours of fasting remain.

 Since there are straightforward rules, it’s simple to start with intermittent fasting:

 - Skip breakfast

 - Water, tea, coffee without milk and all sweeteners

 Both approaches have a significant common benefit: They lower the storage hormone insulin.

 This is not only target-oriented in terms of weight loss but also reduces the risk of the major diseases and causes of death in our Western world, such as (Herman et al. 20171; Orgel et al. 20142; Ferreira et al. 20183; Athauda et al. 20164):

 - Cardiovascular diseases

 For decades, we have worked under the false assumption that only excessive calories cause weight gain.